kadijairus/mlo_project/reports/README.md

 > *All members contributed to code by...*
 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

-Student s256613 (Kadi Jairus) worked on setting up the project including repository, project structure, shared Google Cloud project and access; logging and typing, DVC integration; coordinating team meetings and tasks; improving tests with student s240118; merging a lot of pull requests and helping with merge conflicts.
+>
+Student s256613 (Kadi Jairus) was responsible for:
+- Setting things up: getting the group together, deciding scope/dataset, creating the initial repository with cookiecutter project structure, filling initial README,
+- Creating Google Cloud project and resolving access issues
+- Managing the DVC integration with Google Cloud Storage
+- Coordinating team meetings and dividing tasks
+- improving tests with student s240118
+- Merging at least half of the merge requests and helping with merge conflicts

 Student s204475 (Victor G. H. Rasmussen) worked on:
 - Adding the API and a Streamlit-based frontend for CSV upload and results display